ikoniqoz/nitrodocs/content/plugins/theme.md

 # Theme Plugin

 The _theme_ plugin gives you access to theme assets and partials.
-It is a critical and extremely useful plugin for building your sites with PyroCMS.
+It is a critical and extremely useful plugin for building your sites with NitroCMS.

 The theme plugin's slug is __theme__, so it can be used like so: